Scottish Seabird Centre

-The Scottish Seabird Centre is a marine conservation and education charity, that is supported by a 5 star visitor attraction in North Berwick, East Lothian, Scotland.
-Opened by HRH Duke of Rothesay in 2000 and funded by the Millennium Commission.
+The Scottish Seabird Centre is a marine conservation and education charity, that is supported by an award-winning visitor attraction in North Berwick, East Lothian, Scotland.
+Opened by the Duke of Rothesay in 2000 and funded by the Millennium Commission.
 The showpiece of the centre is the interactive live cameras out to the wildlife on the Firth of Forth islands, including Bass Rock, Isle of May, Fidra and Craigleith.
 The Bass Rock is the world's largest colony of Northern gannets with an estimated 150,000 birds present.

 History

 Materials used to construct the centre were, whenever possible, environmentally sustainable and locally sourced.
 The centre was designed by Edinburgh architects Simpson & Brown to make use of natural light and ventilation, and to offer panoramic views both to sea and inland towards North Berwick Law.
 Very little plastic was used in construction, with wood, stone and metal being preferred.

 The site now occupied by the Scottish Seabird Centre once overlooked the North Berwick Outdoor Swimming Pool, a feature of the North Berwick Harbour area from the nineteenth century until its eventual closure in 1996.
 The old pool has been filled in and is now a boat and dinghy park for members of the East Lothian Yacht Club, is the location of the Firth of Forth Lobster Hatchery, the Beach Wheelchair enterprise and has several colourful beach huts that sell local products.
 The buildings housing the learning hub, boat office and administration office of the Scottish Seabird Centre were previously a sun lounge room.

 The Scottish Seabird Centre was one of the flagship projects backed by the Millennium Commission which distributed cash from the UK National Lottery to cultural and heritage-related projects.
 A 64p stamp commemorating the opening of the Seabird Centre was released in 2000 as part of the "Above & Beyond" collection in the Millennium Series.
 Although the stamp features a colony of gannets, the featured picture was taken in South Africa, not (as many assume) on the Bass Rock.

 In August 2021, the charity appointed Louise Macdonald, national director for the Institute of Directors and CEO of Young Scot as its first ambassador.